gadenbuie/aws-p2-setup/README.md

 ## Usage

 Launch an Amazon AWS EC2 p2 instance from an Ubuntu 16 AMI, like: `ami-da05a4a0`.
+If you're using the [ufoym/deepo container][ufoym-deepo] above, you'll need at least 12GB of storage for the containers, etc.
+Note this depends on the size of the Docker image you're using, you may need more or less for your instance.

 SSH into the instance